Golf Tutorials

 This is the most common cause of tension.
 A death grip on the club locks up the muscles in your forearms, shoulders, and back, preventing your wrists from hinging and the club from releasing naturally.
 To find the right pressure, try this:

 • Hold your club out in front of you.
 Squeeze it as hard as you possibly can - we’ll call this a 10 out of 10.
-You should feel tension all a way up into your shoulders.
+You should feel tension all the way up into your shoulders.
 This is what you don’t want.

 • Now, release your grip until you can barely hold the club without it dropping.
 This is a 1 out of 10.

 • Your ideal grip pressure is somewhere around a 3 or 4 out of 10.
-It should be just firm enough to maintain control, but light enough that your an arms, wrists, and shoulders feel relaxed and "soft."
+It should be just firm enough to maintain control, but light enough that your arms, wrists, and shoulders feel relaxed and "soft."
 Think of holding a small bird or a tube of toothpaste - you want to hold it securely, but you don’t want to damage it.

 Build an Athletic Posture